Israel Citkowitz

-Israel Citkowitz (6 February 1909 – 4 May 1974) was a Polish-born American pianist, composer, teacher and critic.
+Israel Citkowitz (6 February 1909 – 4 May 1974) was a Polish-born American pianist, composer, teacher, and critic.

 Early life

-Israel Citkowitz was born on 6 February 1909 in Skierniewice, Poland, the first of two children to Ida Frankon and Abraham Citkowitz.
+Israel Citkowitz was born on 6 February 1909 into a Jewish family in Skierniewice, Poland, the first of two children to Ida Frankon and Abraham Citkowitz.
 He was brought to the United States when he was three.
-Citkowitz had a sister called Rebecca.
+Citkowitz had a sister, Rebecca.

-As a teenager, Citkowitz studied composition with Aaron Copland and Roger Sessions, and counterpoint in Paris with Nadia Boulanger.
+As a teenager, Citkowitz studied composition with Aaron Copland and Roger Sessions.
+He later traveled to Paris where he studied counterpoint with Nadia Boulanger.

 Career

 From 1927 to 1929, Citkowitz was a member of Shakespeare and Company.

 During the 1930s, Citkowitz published music criticism in Modern Music and Musical Mercury.
 Among his pieces was the first English-language introduction to Schenker's ideas, The Role of Heinrich Schenker.

 In 1939, Citkowitz was appointed teacher of counterpoint and composition, which included Song Cycle to Words of Joyce, String Quartet and the choral music, The Lamb, at the Dalcroze School of Music in New York City.
 Among his students were the English composer Leo Smith, and later, the American conductor Richard Kapp.

 Citkowitz wrote poetry including Autumn and The Prodigals of Summer.